amhhaggag/bigdata-ecosystem-sandbox/README.md

 ```

 This command will do the following:

-1. Pull the necessary Docker images from Docker Hub
-   - amhhaggag/hadoop-base-3.1.1
-   - amhhaggag/hive-base-3.1.2
-   - amhhaggag/spark-3.5.1
-2. Prepare the PostgreSQL Database for Hive-Metastore Service
-3. Add the Trino Configurations to it’s specific mounted volume (Local Directory)
+1. Add the Trino Configurations to it’s specific mounted volume (Local Directory)
-4. Create and Start all the containers
+2. Create and Start all the containers

 # Currently Working On